Jurickson Profar Player Props: Rockies vs. Giants

 - Profar is hitting .246 with 19 doubles, two triples, six home runs and 36 walks.

-- He has homered in five games this year (6.6%), leaving the park in 1.7% of his chances at the plate.
+- He has gone deep in 6.6% of his games this season, and 1.7% of his trips to the dish.

+- In 22 games this year (28.9%), Profar has picked up an RBI, and in eight of those games (10.5%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.